-It's hard to overemphasize the importance of teaching our students how to use technology appropriately and responsibly.
-And what's just as important is making sure we're helping all our students build these essential digital citizenship skills.
-The students in our classrooms are unique, each with their own individual learning needs.
-Just as we differentiate our core content instruction to meet these needs, our approach to digital citizenship should take student diversity into account.
-So how can you best think about teaching these critical skills to your students with learning and attention issues?
+We know it's critical for students to understand how to use technology appropriately and responsibly.
+And what's just as important is making sure we're helping all of our students build these essential digital citizenship skills.
+Just as we differentiate our core content instruction to meet our students' individual learning needs, our approach to digital citizenship should take student diversity into account.
+So how can you best think about teaching these critical skills to your students with developmental, learning, and attention issues?

 Identifying student challenges

 Start by considering common characteristics of kids with learning and attention issues, and think about which of these characteristics could present challenges when teaching digital citizenship.
 You can, of course, anticipate that students with reading issues will have difficulty with the reading.
 And students with ADHD may act impulsively online and will have difficulty sustaining attention.

 Kids may struggle to shift behavior according to different social norms, especially when things cross from the digital world to "real life."

 But the biggest challenge may be cognitive flexibility.
 Cognitive flexibility involves both flexible thinking and task switching.
 These skills let students think about problems in multiple ways—and abandon old approaches to try something new.